 Built in 1981, by H and H Welders and Fabricators of Houston, Texas (hull #108) as the Goliath for the Sabine Transportation Company of Port Arthur, Texas.
 A subsidy of the Chromalloy American Corporation of St. Louis, Missouri.

 In 1980, the Chromalloy American Corporation was acquired by the Sequa Corporation of New York.
 Where the tug retained her name.

 In 1992, the former assets of the Sabine Transportation Company where acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.

 In 1996, she was acquired by Hvide Marine Incorporated of Tampa, Florida.
 Where the tug retained her name.

 In 2000, Hvide Marine Incorporated was acquired by Seabulk Towing Services Incorporated of Fort Lauderdale, Florida.
 Where the tug retained her name.

-The tug's electrical service is provided by two 60kW generator sets.
+The tug's electrical service was provided by two, 60kW, generator sets.
 Driven by two, Detroit Diesel 6-71N diesel engines.
-The tug's capacities are 40,000 gallons of fuel oil, 700 gallons of lube and hydraulic oil, and 14,700 of potable water.
+The tug's capacities were 40,000 gallons of fuel oil, 700 gallons of lube and hydraulic oil, and 14,700 of potable water.